Branford Public Schools

 Parents are expected to supervise and engage their children to fully and effectively access the voluntary remote learning program in collaboration with BPS teachers.

 Students participating in voluntary remote learning are required to meet the following obligations:

-Daily attendance according to their assigned class schedule, including live virtual participation in classes as required.
+Daily attendance according to their assigned class schedule, including live virtual participation in classes as required (camera on unless permission granted from administrator).
 Classes will not necessarily be live streamed all day or for an entire class period, but rather will be live in accordance with a communicated schedule.

 Use of district identified online tools to access learning on a daily basis.
 Such tools will include those that provide live access to classes.

 Students are held accountable for adherence to all handbooks, policies, and school Code of Conduct.

 Students will be required to complete all assignments, tasks, and assessments required by the class/teacher in accordance with established deadlines.

 Students will be expected to access statewide assessments in-person, unless the assessments are available remotely.